A budget-friendly beginner shoe from the new(ish) Korean climbing company.

 This shoe would do great on the feet of an all-around climber.
-They’ll perform their best on vertical to slabby terrain, as well as on moderate cracks.
-This would make for a great beginner shoe as well, as it provides a perfect balance between support and sensitivity, encouraging good footwork.
-Keep in mind however, that these flat lasted shoes are not particularly well suited for overhang.
-If your priority is pushing grades on steep sport routes and boulders, we’d recommend looking at something with a downturned profile.
+They’ll perform best on vertical to slabby terrain, as well as on moderate cracks.
+Beginners love this shoe, as it provides a perfect balance between support and sensitivity, encouraging good footwork.

 This is a well-made shoe with the same quality construction you’d expect from Scarpa’s higher-end models.
 Retailing at $99 USD, you can’t go wrong with the Helix.
 It doesn’t get much better than this.